MSH19/Clustering-via-Jenks-Natural-Breaks/README.md

-# Sensor-Signal-Analysis
+# Clustering via Jenks Natural Breaks

-A set of tools for processing and analyzing sensor signals.
+Processing and analyzing sensor signals.

 The codes are developed using MATLAB, ARDUINO, and Nordic nRF SoC modules.